 Recall from the introduction the greedy algorithm: given a Cayley tree, we inspect its vertices sequentially in a uniform random order and at each step, if the considered vertex is undetermined, we change its status to active and change the status of all its undetermined neighbours to blocked.
-If $ \mathcal{T}_n$ is a uniform Cayley tree and $ \sigma_n$ is a uniform permutation of $ \{ 1, 2, \dots , n\}$ independent of $ \mathcal{T}_n$, then the tree $\mathcal{T}^{\sigma_n}_n$ obtained by relabelling the vertex $i$ of $ \mathcal{T}_n$ by $ \sigma_n (i)$ for $ 1 \leq i \leq n$ is still a uniform Cayley tree.
+By Lemma \ref{lem:invariance}, we have an invariance property of $ \mathcal{T}_n$ under independent uniform relabeling.
 Hence we can and will directly use the labels of $ \mathcal{T}_n$ to define the order of exploration of the greedy independent set on $ \mathcal{T}_n$. \\ Recall that we rooted our tree at the vertex $n$.
 The idea here is to link the greedy construction to a peeling exploration of $ \mathcal{T}_n$: we explore and inspect at each step a vertex and update its status and possibly \emph{that of its parent in the tree but not these of its children}.
 In particular, the root $n$ of the tree is possibly the last vertex to be considered (when it is not previously blocked). \\ More precisely, given the Cayley tree $ \mathcal{T}_n$ rooted at $n$, we divide its vertices into three statuses (undetermined, active or blocked) as before and set